-Many modern audio devices contain signal processing that requires the device to be tested with a signal representative of what it will see in the real world.
+Many modern audio devices contain signal processing that requires the device to be tested with a signal representative of what it will see in the real world, and this requires the use of speech or music audio test stimuli.
 This is often the case for devices with built-in non-linear signal processing such as cell phone codecs and hearing aid compressors.
 Some test systems allow you to load your own custom WAV file from disk to use as a stimulus.
 This may be music, real speech, or artificial speech.
 Artificial speech reproduces the average characteristics of a human voice.
 It is often used for objective evaluation of speech processing systems or devices.
 The use of artificial voice as the signal test, instead of real speech, has the dual advantages of being more easily generated and having a smaller variability than samples of real voices.
 P50 male speech is specified as the test signal in many telecommunications standards.
 When testing with speech, some measurement systems also offers active speech level control (required for some telephony standards).

 Artificial Speech Stimulus

 Some tests require the use of a composite stimulus signal.
 For example, a conditioning signal to warm up the device or open up an activity detector before playing the stimulus signal.
 Some test systems offer the ability to create and later analyze such signals.